DamienIrving/climate-analysis/software_installation/README.md

 Outstanding (i.e. things I still need to install or can't):

-* windspharm (not able to produce a binstar - see [this disucssion](https://github.com/ajdawson/windspharm/issues/39))
+* windspharm & eofs (not able to produce a binstar - see [this disucssion](https://github.com/ajdawson/windspharm/issues/39))
-* cdat-lite (currently no binstar and pip doesn't work)
+* cdat-lite (currently no binstar, not available with pip, easy_install fails due to missing dependencies)
-* eofs (no binstar at this point - not sure whether it is possible to make one or not)

 (note that soon the latest iris and cartopy binstar files will be stored [here](https://binstar.org/scitools))